Check out Jutland and Læsø on the map

 We stayed at a hotel - the one with a red roof to the right in the background, and we had a look a the harbour of Vesteroe Harbour.
 Roger had a chat with local sailors about navigation in the shallow waters surrounding Laesoe.

-Roger said they were like the walls of Jericho: They would tumble at any noise.
+Roger said they were like the walls of Jericho: They would tumble

 McBear didn't fully agree.